Gary Strayer and his dog used to seek out bad guys.

 "Dogs need to be treated like dogs."

-Azzi has been training dogs for 30 years for the sheriff's office and a wide array of law enforcement agencies, Strayer said.
+Partner Azzi has been training dogs for 30 years for the sheriff's office and a wide array of law enforcement agencies, according to Strayer.

-"Nobody knows dogs better than he does," he said.
+"Nobody knows dogs better than he does," Strayer said.

 "They're great working breeds," Strayer said.